Home › Blog › Project Management › 12 Free Project Management Software in 2026 (Reviewed & Ranked)

 Wrike Complex cross-departmental workflows Free plan; paid from $10/user/month

-Zoho Projects Task automation & Zoho ecosystem Free (2 projects); paid from $4/user/month
+Zoho Projects Task automation & Zoho ecosystem users Free (2 projects); paid from $4/user/month

 Hive Flexible project hierarchies Free (up to 5 members); paid from $5/user/month